hi8julie/project-3/README.md

  ## Challenges
  - Inconsistent data across several endpoints (geojson/csv).
 We had to make 2 API calls within one script to get information we needed. ​
- - We faced issues while working with National Park Services API (couldn't filter the data) - see the jupyter notebook file.
+ - We faced issues while working with National Park Services API (couldn't filter the data).